WebrangerC/WTOBF/content/index.md

 ## Analysis

-Our **primary** tool for analysis is Causal Loop Diagrams, which is presented along with a short story, an interactive model and a descriptive narrative.
+Our **primary** tool for analysis is the [[Causal Loop Diagram]], which is presented along with a short story, an interactive model and a descriptive narrative.

 **The Causal Loop Diagram** (**CLD**) indicates the cause and effect relationships between **Variables** that can change over time. **Causal Links** between the Variables indicate the direction of the interaction and the impact that variable 1 (tail side) has on variable 2 (arrow side).
 If the impact is shown as positive (+), variable 1 has a direct impact on variable 2 (increase in 1 causes an increase in 2, decrease in 1 causes a decrease in 2).
 If the impact is shown as negative (-), variable 1 has a reverse impact on variable 2 (increase in 1 causes a decrease in 2, decrease in 1 causes an increase in 2).
 It is also possible to assess **Feedback Loops** which can be **Reinforcing** (positive feedback/amplifying) or **Balancing** (negative feedback/counteracting change).